AlessandroBregoli/Anomaly-Detection-in-Dynamic-Networks-comparison-and-benchmarking/README.md

 __Table 1__ : Datasets and their splitting parameters.

-we have chosen 10 iterations for any experiments performed by using Monte Carlo method.
-The __Table 1__ shows more details on algorithms' parameters.
-On any iteration of Monte Carlo method the grid search uses all parameters' combination for any algorithm (as shown in paper's Section 3.4).
-For what concerns the parameter _p_ in monte carlo method we used the value 0.8 in order to create the set of anomalous snapshots __A__.
+We chosen 10 iterations for each experiment performed using Monte Carlo method.
+The __Table 1__ shows more details on algorithms parameters.
+It is worthwhile to mention that in each iteration of Monte Carlo method the grid search uses all parameters combination for each algorithm (as shown in paper's Section 3.4).
+For what concerns the parameter _p_ in Monte Carlo method we used the value 0.8 in order to create the set of anomalous snapshots __A__.

 |       Algorithm         |              Parameters          |